 Q: How many Heart of the Community projects are selected annually?

-A: While there is no set number of projects selected annually, Heart of the Community aims to support approximately three to four projects per year.
+A: While there is no set number of projects selected annually, Heart of the Community aims to support approximately six projects per year.

 Q: What are you looking for when selecting projects and local community partners?

 A: We are looking for projects that address clear needs in the local community and have the potential for catalytic impact in the project city.
 We are looking for partners who are committed to the Placemaking process and who demonstrate the capacity to engage their community in creating and implementing a shared vision for public spaces in their city.

 These projects are an alternative to the traditional slow, capital-intensive approach, and are intended to be implemented (and create lasting benefits) in a relatively-short time frame.
 All grant-funded activities must be completed within one calendar year of being awarded.